matlab-deep-learning/pretrained-dlCHOMP/README.md

 addpath('src');
 ```

-### Download Pretrained Planner
+### Download the Pretrained Planner and Network
-Use the code below to download the pretrained `dlCHOMP` planner for a supported robot.
+Use the code below to download the pretrained `dlCHOMP` planner and pretrained `dlnetwork` network for a supported robot.
 For a list of pretrained planner URLs, refer to the supported robots link specified under the [repository overview section above](#pretrained-dlchomp-planners-for-manipulator-motion-planning).

 ```matlab
 robotName = 'kukaIiwa7';